Sybilhhh/MMLVM/README.md

 Assign different distributions for 'eps' (line 137) in file 'generate_data.r' to incorporate measurement errors in imaging data
 Then run simulation.R

-## 2.4 Trace plot
-File: simulation/trace_plot/...
-3 original MCMC train for order 'Q' and 'M' in Figure 2.
-Used to test convergence.